SUSE/DeepSea/README.md

 master_minion: salt.example
 ```

-Check that the `salt-minion` service is enabled and started on all nodes.
-Enable
+Check that the `salt-minion` service is enabled and started on all nodes (including
-and start it if needed:
+the master node).
+Enable and start it if needed:

 ```
 # systemctl enable salt-minion.service`